-Now lets describe these modes in detail.
+Now let's describe these modes in detail.
 All Base + xx offsets are in hexadecimal.
-Please refer to Chapter 6: Programming for more information on these registers.
+Please refer to Chapter 6: Programming for more information on these Base + xx registers.

-1. Software Step-by-Step
+1. Software

-- Step 1.1 Enable Software-Start A/D. Writing 00 hex to Base + 1A enables this mode. - Step 1.2 Set Channel Scan Limits.
-Base + 2 contains the Start and End Channel Scan Limit register.
-The top nybble is the End Channel, the bottom nybble is the Start Channel.
+- Step 1.1 Set Channel Scan Limits: Base + 2 contains the Start and End Channel Scan Limit register.
+The top nybble is the End Channel and the bottom nybble is the Start Channel.
 In this mode the A/D will take its first conversion on the Start channel.
-The channel number then increments until it is larger than the End Channel entry, and starts over at the Start Channel.
-The current channel can be read at Base + A, should the need arise.
-Any time you write to this register the current channel is set to the Start Channel. - Step 1.3 Set Gain Codes.
-This optional step allows you to configure a different gain code per channel, allowing for different input ranges on each channel of the board.
-To set the gain codes, write to Base + 4 and Base + 6.
-Refer to Table 3-1 in Chapter 3 for a quick range/gain reference. - Step 1.4 Loop.
-In step 1.7 you'll come back to this step. - Step 1.5 Start Conversion.
-Writing any value to Base + 1 will start a conversion on the current channel.
-When the conversion is completed the data will be moved into the A/D Data FIFO, and the EMPTY bit in Base + 8 will indicate the presence of data in the FIFO. - Step 1.5 Wait for FIFO not empty.
-By checking the EMPTY bit in Base + 8 determine when the FIFO has received the A/D data.
-While you are waiting your program can perform other operations, such as DAC outputs, without disturbing the A/D. - Step 1.6 Read Data.
-Read a 16-bit value from Base + 0 to retrieve the results of the conversion from the A/D Data FIFO.
-Once you have the data you can store it on disk, display on screen, or whatever else your system requires. - Step 1.7 Until Done.
-Repeat from 1.4 until you don't need any more data.
+Each subsequent conversion will increment the channel number until it has acquired the End Channel.
+It will start over at the Start Channel.
+The current channel can be read at Base + A bits 0 3.
+Any time you write to Base + 2, the current channel is set to the Start Channel. - Step 1.2 Set Gain Code: This step allows you to configure a different gain code per channel, allowing for different input ranges on each channel of the board.
+To set the gain code, Word write to Base + 4.
+Refer to Table 3-3 in Chapter 3 for a quick range/gain reference.
+Also see Chapter 6. - Step 1.3 Start Conversion: Writing any value to Base + 0 will start a conversion on the current channel.
+When the conversion is completed the data will be moved into the A/D Data FIFO. - Step 1.4 Wait for FIFO not empty: By checking the EMPTY bit in Base + 8, determine when the FIFO has received the A/D data.
+While you are waiting your program can perform other operations, such as DAC outputs without disturbing the A/D. - Step 1.5 Read Data: Read a 16-bit Word value from Base + 0 to retrieve the results of the conversion from the A/D Data FIFO.
+Once you have the data you can store it on disk, display on screen, or whatever else your system requires. - Step 1.6 Until Done: Repeat from 1.3 until you don't need any more data.
+If start/end channels and or gains need to be changed, repeat steps 1.1 and 1.2.

-2. Burst Mode Step-By-Step
+2. Burst